dhoard/k-synthetic-test/README.md

 ## Run

-Create a topic with a partition count that is equal to the number of Kafka brokers.
+For **each** instance of the application, create topic with a partition count that is equal to the number of Kafka brokers.

 Copy `test.properties` and edit to match your environment